 Asociación Ciudadana por los Derechos Humanos, Asociación de Vecinos de la Boca, Centro de Estudios Legales y Sociales (CELS), Fundación Ambiente y Recursos Naturales, Fundación Greenpeace Argentina, and Asociacion Civil por la Igualdad y la Justicia (ACIJ).

-This case showed the importance of expanding the drinking water and sewage network, of an emergency sanitation plan and relocation plans for residents of contaminated areas.
-Although the Court did not review the issues of water, sewage sanitation, health and housing with the specificity required by international human rights treaties, the Court did refer to these key issues, setting as a main objective the improvement of quality of life and the needs of the population in general.
+This case showed the importance of expanding the drinking water and sewage network, of an emergency sanitation plan, and of relocation plans for residents of contaminated areas.
+Although the Court did not review the issues of water, sewage sanitation, health, and housing with the specificity required by international human rights treaties, the Court did refer to these key issues, setting as a main objective the improvement of quality of life and the needs of the population in general.
 Furthermore, the Court acknowledged the existence of an abuse of a collective environmental right requiring actions by the authorities.
-The Court also created a system of enforcement monitoring, and recognized and tried to address the difficulties often preventing effective enforcement of obligations imposed on public agencies, ordering coordinated interjurisdictional compliance and setting up an alternative, creative model of court intervention.
+The Court also created a system of enforcement monitoring and recognized and tried to address the difficulties often preventing effective enforcement of obligations imposed on public agencies, ordering coordinated interjurisdictional compliance and setting up an alternative creative model of court intervention.